securas/goj/README.md

 # Daemon vs Demon

 *Misfortune has led our hero to the depths of hell.
-Now he has to slay rogue demons to be able to remain in the world of the living.*
+Now he has to slay rogue demons to be able to survive in the world of the living.*

 ![Game title GIF](https://img.itch.zone/aW1hZ2UvMTk3NzMxLzkyODI5My5naWY=/315x250%23c/8Zpi6U.gif)

-This is a demo made for the GitHub Game Off Jam 2017.
+The video being displayed is a demo made for the GitHub Game Off Jam 2017.
 Trailer: https://youtu.be/WEesa6f0uZI

 This demo was created using Godot Engine and the authors would like to thank the support